Measurement of the static Stark Shift of the $7s \ ^2S_{1/2}$ level in atomic cesium

 Initially, we minimize the magnetic field in the interaction region using three pairs of magnetic field coils external to the vacuum chamber while observing the Raman transition between hyperfine levels of the ground state.
-We reduce Zeeman shifts among the magnetic sublevels by observing the Raman transition linewidth and effectively reduce the magnetic field to below 3 mG.
+We reduce Zeeman shifts among the magnetic sublevels by observing the Raman transition linewidth and effectively reducing the magnetic field to below 3 mG.

 We collect $6s \rightarrow 7s$ spectra by stepping the reference oscillator frequency to vary the offset of the 1079 nm ECDL relative to the comb.
-At each step, we collect 240 voltage measurements of the fluorescence on the large area photodiode at a sample rate of 480 Hz.
+At each step, we wait 50 ms to allow the signal to stabilize, and then collect 240 voltage measurements of the fluorescence on the large area photodiode at a sample rate of 480 Hz.
+By waiting 50 ms, greater than 25 time constants for our detection system, we eliminate any possible frequency shifts due todetector response while scanning.
 The fiber amplifier power is recorded as well as the beat frequency between the laser and the frequency comb source.
-A vapor cell and photo multiplier are also utilized to aid in finding the $6s \rightarrow 7s$ transition.
 Example spectra for a single scan at each electric field applied are shown in Fig.~\ref{fig:spectra}.
-Since this transition is a 2-photon transition, the actual shift in the transition frequency is twice the measured beat frequency, $\nu_{\rm beat}$ difference and the signal strength is relatively independent of the applied static electric field.
+Since this transition is a 2-photon transition, the actual shift in the transition frequency is twice the measured beat frequency, $\nu_{\rm beat}$ difference, and the signal strength is relatively independent of the applied static electric field.
 The reference oscillator is stepped 15 MHz up and down in 0.25 MHz steps in one minute.
 We collect ten scans at each voltage, after which the reference oscillator is advanced to the next frequency.
 The high voltage is alternated from a high set point to a low set point with each successive point being closer to the center voltage, 5 kV, 1.4 kV, 4.3 kV, 2.1 kV, 3.6 kV, 2.9 kV.
 Scans of the high voltage are also taken in the reverse order.
 The primary source of noise is due to Johnson-Nyquist noise from the large transimpedance gain of the photodiode amplifier.

-The 1079 nm laser intensity is well stabilized with a specification $<$0.5\% deviation over 8 hours.
-In practice, the power deviation is less than 0.05\%.
-The ac Stark shift of the $6s \rightarrow 7s$ 2-photon transition is measured to be less than 19 kHz/W and results in a negligible error in the measurement of the static polarizability.
+(Additional less-significant sources of noise are discussed in \cite{supp_material}.)